vasilakisfil/Introspected-REST/README.md

 in the client-server communication while enabling them to provide essential feedback to the application layer.

-We firmly believe that Introspected REST is the key to the evolvable unmanned services of the future.
+We firmly believe that Introspected REST is the key to evolvable services of the future that are accessed by unmanned clients with a lifespan of decades.
 Our model allows the API designers to fine-tune the flexibility and extensibility of the API to their needs, even progressively or asymmetrically for different classes of clients.
 Choosing between REST or GraphQL won't be necessary as our model can support both styles simultaneously,